How to track your team’s time off

 How to track your team’s religious days

-As people tend to celebrate family-specific holidays across different religions, companies sometimes opt to give their employees a religious day off — apart from the ones already defined as holidays by the company.
+People tend to celebrate family-specific holidays across different religions.
+So, companies sometimes opt to give their employees a religious day off — apart from the ones already defined as holidays by the company.

 This way, employees can choose a specific day they want to use as part of the “religious day off” policy.